 Southwest Florida is the vacation destination of many.
-In fact, so popular are Naples and Marco Island, that many vacationers end up buying a home and living here part-time!
+In fact, so popular are Naples, Bonita Springs, and Marco Island, that many vacationers end up buying a home and living here part-time!
 However, the responsibilities of those staying at hotels, condos, and rentals are very different than when they put out their welcome mat and call a place home.
 One of the biggest things Snowbirds must think about before leaving for the season or even a week is their circuit breaker.

 Yes, circuit breaker, one of the least visited places in any home.
 But, when living in a tropical paradise there are many factors, especially in the summer months, such as daily thunderstorms, high humidity, and lots of heat that directly impact the electrical well-being of your house, making this an area of your home you must know well.
 Therefore, it is important to understand where your circuit breaker is located, ensure it is clearly labeled, and know the best way to set your circuit breaker when you are gone for the season.

 The circuit breaker is the nerve center in the home for all things electrical.
 If you live in a home with a garage, such as a villa or Single-Family home, the circuit breaker is usually located in the garage.
 While, if you live in a condo you will usually find your circuit breaker in the laundry room.
 Note, these are the two most common places, it can be found.
 Sometimes in smaller condos it can be in the master bedroom or in the kitchen.
 However, identifying its location is the easy part.

 Once you have found the circuit breaker, the next step, is making sure it is clearly labeled and legible.
 It is required by the county that each electrical panel is clearly labeled.